-Excellent customer service is the pinnacle of business; it opens up more opportunities than just deals and has the power to define your business and differentiate it from competitors.
-Furthermore, a recent study states that 86% of consumers would rather pay more for a better customer experience – so it’s vital to get it right.
-For this reason, in this short article, we’ll be exploring 8 vital customer service skills you need to have to transform your operations and go from strength to strength.
+Excellent customer service is the pinnacle of business.
+It opens up more opportunities than just deals.
+But also has the power to define your business and differentiate it from competitors.
+A recent study states that 86% of consumers would rather pay more for a better customer experience.
+So clearly, it’s vital to get it right.
+Read on to discover 8 vital customer service skills you need to transform your operations and go from strength to strength.

 - Solution Selling – Essential Steps of the Solution Selling Process

 - 10 Key Principles of Achieving Customer Service Excellence

 - 5 Powerful Reasons Why The Customer Is Always Right